ic-pbakker/soft_uart/README.md

-# soft_uart
+# soft_uart1

 Software-based serial port module for Raspberry Pi.

 This module creates a software-based serial port using a configurable pair of GPIO pins.
-The serial port will appear as `/dev/ttySOFT0`.
+The serial port will appear as `/dev/ttySOFT1`.

+When a second module is needed, load as module uart_soft1 in addition to uart_soft.
+See https://codeintherightway.blogspot.com/2017/09/soft-uart-implementation-for-raspberry.html

 ## Features